Svindal, 35, was seventh out the gate and crossed the line with the fastest time of one minute and 40.25 seconds.

 Compatriot Kjetil Jansrud finished second, earning Norway the first one-two in the event in 30 years.

-Norway's Aksel Lund Svindal reacts to his gold medal win in the Men's Downhill at the Jeongseon Alpine CentreGetty Images
+Norway's Aksel Lund Svindal reacts after the Men's Downhill 1st training at the Jeongseon Alpine Center during the Pyeongchang 2018 Winter Olympic Games

 Svindal, a five-time World Champion, was slow out of the gates but his speed picked up on the bottom half of the course to post the winning time.